josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-30-smart-heated-blanket.md

 ## Ready for winter!

 So far, my smart heated throw blanket has been a great addition to my cold-weather arsenal.
 Aside from using the blanket when sleeping, I underestimated draping the blanket over my lap while working in my home office.
 Overall, I highly recommend getting a heated blanket and making it smart to make sleeping during autumn and winter a bit more relaxing.

+I have one more Tapo smart plug left, so I might use it to automate the lights for my Christmas tree.🎄